kushvaibhav/PyNuclei/README.md

 nucleiScanner.scan()
 Args:
-    host [str]: The hostname of the target which Nuclei will run against templates [list][Optional]: If templates list not provided all nuclei templates from "nucleiTemplates" property will be executed userAgents [str][Optional]: If not provided random User-Agents will be used. rateLimit [int][Optional]: Defaults to 150.
+    host [str]: The hostname of the target which Nuclei will run against templates [list][Optional]: If the templates list is not provided all nuclei templates from the "nucleiTemplates" property will be executed userAgents [str][Optional]: If not provided random User-Agents will be used. rateLimit [int][Optional]: Defaults to 150.
-    maxHostError [int][Optional]: It determine to skip host for scanning after n number of connection failures stopAfter [int][Optional]: Stop scanning after getting n number of findings, only use for template paths instead of template categories metrics [bool][Optional]: It shows the scan progress.
+    maxHostError [int][Optional]: It determines to skip host for scanning after n number of connection failures stopAfter [int][Optional]: Stop scanning after getting n number of findings, only use for template paths instead of template categories metrics [bool][Optional]: It shows the scan progress.
     verbose [bool][Optional]: Show nuclei results output and PyNuclei warning logs.

 Returns:
-    result [dict]: Scan result from all templates.
+    result [dict]: Scan results from all templates.
 """

 nucleiPath = "/opt/app/src/bin/nuclei"
 nucleiScanner = Nuclei(nucleiPath)
 scanResult = nucleiScanner.scan(
+    "example.com",
+    templates=["cves", "network", "ssl"],
-    "example.com", templates=["cves","network", "ssl"], rateLimit=150,
+    rateLimit=150,
+    verbose=False,
+    metrics=False,
+    maxHostError=30,
-    verbose=False, metrics=False, maxHostError=30, stopAfter=None
+    stopAfter=None
 )
 print(scanResult)
 ```